Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 ### Mouse

-The MonoBehaviour.OnMouse events such as [MonoBehaviour.OnMouseDown()](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnMouseDown.html) are supported using the Unity Editor 6.4 or newer.
+`MonoBehaviour.OnMouse` events, such as [MonoBehaviour.OnMouseDown](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnMouseDown.html), are supported in Unity 6.4 and later.

 |Input Manager (Old)|Input System (New)|
 |--|--|